 All food businesses operators (FBOs) are required to put in place simple practical steps to manage acrylamide within their food safety management systems.
 This ensures that acrylamide levels are as low as reasonably achievable in their food.

-Regulation 2017/2158 establishes best practice, mitigation measures and benchmark levels for the reduction of the presence of acrylamide in food.
+Best practice, mitigation measures and benchmark levels for the reduction of the presence of acrylamide in food have been established as set out in:

 Businesses are expected to do the following: